QueenieCplusplus/ChatRoom_Nodejs_App/README.md

 * Interactive Connectivity Establishment (ICE)

   Method used by WebRTC to discover the optimal way to create a peer-to-peer connection.
 Peers exchange ICE candidates that are negotiated and prioritized until a common connection method is agreed upon.

+# Peer Connection

+* Traversal Using Relays around NAT (TURN)

+  An external service used as a relay by peers if no direct peer-to-peer.

+* Session Traversal Utilities for NAT (STUN)

+  An external service used by peers to discover their real external IP address if they are behind a firewall or NAT gateway.

 # WebRTC